dshayan/sumbird/README.md

 5. **Narrator**: Converts scripts to speech using Gemini TTS
 6. **Telegraph Converter**: Formats summaries for Telegraph in both languages
 7. **Telegraph Publisher**: Publishes content to Telegraph
-8. **Telegram Distributer**: Shares to Telegram with links and audio files
+8. **Telegram Distributer**: Generates engaging headlines and shares to Telegram with links and audio files

 ## Directory Structure